nicktodd/terraform-examples/autoscaling-ec2/instructions.md

 ![Terraform Validate](images/terraform-validate.png)

-This will initialise the folder for terraform and then pick up any errors in your formatting and any variable references that are incorrect.
+The `init` command will initialise the folder for terraform and then the `validate` commdn will pick up any errors in your formatting and any variable references that are incorrect.
+Note that this is only a static check, so you may still have some issues.

 7. Fix any errors and once there are no errors, move on to the next step where we can deploy the application!

 ## Part 6 Deploy the Infrastructure

-This should be the easy bit.
-The configuration is complete, so it is simply a matter of running a couple of commands to get this infrastructure deployed.
+This should be the easy bit!
+The configuration is complete, so it is now a matter of running a couple of commands to get this infrastructure deployed.

 1. At the terminal, run the following command: